-1.3.4 Competitive Industry in 2022 and Trends in 2023
+1.4 Competitive Industry in 2024 and Trends in 2025

 The Company conducts the business in the Information and Communication Technology (ICT) industry.
-The overall picture of the ICT industry at present is as follows: Information and Communication Technology (ICT) Industry
+The overall picture of the ICT industry at present is as follows:

+Information and Communication Technology (ICT) Industry

 Information and communication technologies (ICT) are changing rapidly.
 The world is developing and increasingly adopting information and communication technologies in every area.
 The arrival of the internet was the starting point of today's ICT, and the entire world currently gives importance to upgrading their economic infrastructure to enter the Fourth Industrial Revolution (4IR), which is a major change in terms of both speed and scope of data exchanges.
 Today's machinery, software, hardware, humans and environments are all connected with sensors and data with a very high rate of acceleration in the development of various technologies.
 After The Covid-19 outbreak is also a major driving factor that is affecting ICT by facilitating and supporting more online work and online transactions to avoid contact.

-Moreover, the arrival of other technologies is also impacting industries such as the 5G technology, The Internet of Things (IoT), Drones, Edge computing, Artificial Intelligence (AI) and Machine Learning (ML) For example, 'ChatGPT' includes Robotic Process Automation or RPA, Virtual Reality (VR) and Augmented Reality (AR) which are causing the public and private sectors of Thailand to have to adapt in order to keep up with technological changes and developments while cutting operating costs long-term and rearranging organizations to be more flexible while raising the work standards and effectiveness, making the adoption of information and communication technologies in various work increasingly important.
-Furthermore, in the past year, we learned about new and unfamiliar technologies such as metaverse and other changes that can direct the future or lead to economic, social and well-being changes, as apparent through the digital industry's confidence index survey results in the 4th quarter of 2023 that was conducted by the Digital Economy Promotion Agency in 5 industries, namely, Hardware and Smart Device, Software, Digital services, Digital content and Telecommunications, that only slightly decreased when compared to the previous quarter.
-Overall, the economy received positive factors from the government's policies and growth in tourist numbers due to free visa measures to promote cashflow in the country to the spending of tourists.
+There are also emerging technologies that play a key role in industry development and influence future lifestyles, such as 5G, IoT, drones, edge computing, AI and ML, and cloud technologies.
+These advancements help increase efficiency and open up new opportunities for developing innovative products and services.